Entropy-3975542/CPA-TLS/README.md

 ## 🔄 CPA-Secure ML-KEM Implementation

-To test with the CPA-secure ML-KEM variant:
+OpenSSL uses a CCA-secure MLKEM implementation based on the FIPS 203 standard.
+To test with the CPA-secure version:

 1. **Backup** the original `ml_kem.c` in `/openssl-3.6.0/crypto/ml_kem/`.